ysyesilyurt/CoronaKiller/client/CoronaKillerFrontend/README.md

 # Getting Started

 ## Build and run:
 You first need to run Backend server in your machine.
-For that consult to its README.
+For that consult to its documentation in its [README](https://github.com/ysyesilyurt/CoronaKiller/tree/master/server/CoronaKillerBackend).

-First `git clone http://144.122.71.144:8080/Alper.KOCAMAN/group18.git`, then run on:
+To run this application, first `git clone https://github.com/ysyesilyurt/CoronaKiller.git`, then run on:

 ### Your host machine:
 Since project is developed using JDK-13, make sure you have JDK-13 installed in your system.
 #### From your favourite terminal:
+You can just execute `build.sh` which will build both executables (both backend and frontend) on a folder named `executables` in the root folder.
+Then you can run the resulting `jar` directly.
 ```
-mvn clean install
+./build.sh
+cd executables
 java -jar -Dspring.profiles.active=prod target/ui-0.0.1-SNAPSHOT.jar
 ```